 Luckily, most of the essential tools are pretty affordable.
 You can pick them up for a few dollars each at the hardware store.

 Let’s take a look at these essential tools.

-You’ll want a medium weight hammer so something between 16-20 oz.
+You’ll want a medium-weight type of hammer so something between 16-20 oz would be ideal.

 Lighter hammers don’t have the power you need for knocking things into walls.